jesse-smith/futuremice/README.md

 [![R-CMD-check](https://github.com/jesse-smith/futuremice/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/jesse-smith/futuremice/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

+NOTE: This package is an unfinished experiment in extending `{mice}` and is no longer updated or maintained. `{mice}` now supports using `{future}` for parallelization, so you're probably better off using that.

 `{futuremice}` parallelizes the main functionality of the `{mice}` package using `{future}` and `{furrr}`.
 This enables the use of a progress bar for updates, as well as an early stopping method to save